Go Back Email Link

 • Wipe rims and fasten lids.
 Wipe the jar rims with a damp cloth and place the lids and rings on.
 Tighten the rings until they’re fingertip-tight.

-• Process jars.
-Transfer the jars to the canner and submerge them in water making sure that they’re covered by 2 inches of water.
+• Process.
+Transfer the jars to the canner and submerge them in water, making sure that they’re covered by 2 inches.
 Bring to a boil.
 Once it comes to a full rolling boil, set the timer for 40 minutes.
 After processing remove the canner from the heat and remove the lid and set the timer for 5 minutes.

-• Cool, check seals, and store.
-Transfer the jars to a heat-safe space and allow them to cool for 12-24 hours.
-After 24 hours check the lid for a proper seal.
-Once a proper seal is confirmed, remove the ring and store it in a cool dark place for up to 18 months or per the lid’s manufacturer’s recommendation.
+• Cool and store.
+Transfer the jars to a heat-safe space and cool for 12-24 hours.
+After 24 hours, check the lid for a proper seal.
+Once a proper seal is confirmed, remove the ring and store it in a cool, dark place for up to 18 months or per the lid’s manufacturer’s recommendation.

 Notes